 The Austrian Volunteer Passport issued by the Federal Ministry of Social Affairs, Health, Care and Consumer Protectiondocuments voluntary activities.
 This record of voluntary work specifies all skills in detail.
 This, in turn, offers young and/or working persons benefits in the world of work, such as, for example, in submitting job applications or career development.
 Information on the approval of voluntary engagement are to be found online.

-EureProjekte enables young people between 14 and 24 to put their project ideas into practice.
-Young people receive start-up funding of up to 500 euros, for projects focusing on 'climate protection and sustainability' currently up to 750 euros, as well as advice from the local youth information office.
-By the end of 2018, more than 350 projects had been launched, reaching around 16,000 people.
+EureProjekte (project duration: 2015-2021) has enabled young people between 14 and 24 to put their project ideas into practice.
+Young people received start-up funding of up to 750 euros, as well as advice from the local youth information office.
+By the end of 2021, more than 470 projects had been launched, reaching around 34,000 people.
 Due to the impact of the COVID-19 pandemic, time extensions for projects could be requested on the official website.

-In addition to the initial funding, young people also receive an individual project consultation with employees of the provincial youth information centres.
-The aim of EureProjekte is for young people to experience their own effectiveness and to put themselves to the test, with failure allowed.
-At the same time, young people’s innovation and commitment are made visible.
-Funding is granted to projects or project ideas that meet the basic eligibility criteria in form and content and have been chosen by a jury in a selection process.
-Project ideas must be creative and innovative, and open up new spaces that contribute to social diversity and promote cooperation.
-There are no limits to the topics: art and culture, environment, health, sustainability, social involvement, society, technology, sport, and others.
+In addition to the initial funding, young people also received an individual project consultation with employees of the provincial youth information centres.
+The aim of EureProjekte was for young people to experience their own effectiveness and to put themselves to the test, with failure allowed.
+At the same time, young people’s innovation and commitment were made visible.
+Funding was granted to projects or project ideas that meet the basic eligibility criteria in form and content and had been chosen by a jury in a selection process.
+Project ideas had to be creative and innovative, and open up new spaces that contribute to social diversity and promote cooperation.
+There were no limits to the topics: art and culture, environment, health, sustainability, social involvement, society, technology, sport, and others.

-EureProjekte is an initiative of the Department for Families and Youth at the Federal Chancellery and is carried out in cooperation with the National Network of Austrian Youth Information Centres (Bundenetzwerk Österreichische Jugendinfos).
+EureProjekte was an initiative of the Department for Family and Youth at the Federal Chancellery and was carried out in cooperation with the National Network of Austrian Youth Information Centres (Bundenetzwerk Österreichische Jugendinfos).